Understanding the Schedule E for Rental Properties

 Get the most recent version and learn more here from the IRS: https://www.irs.gov/forms-pubs/about-schedule-e-form-1040

 The first section of the Schedule E is about 1099s.
-Generally, you must file Form 1099-MISC if you made more than $600 in payments to one or more independent contractors.
+Generally, businesses must file Form 1099-MISC if they've made more than $600 in payments to one or more independent contractors.
 However, self-managing landlords and passive real estate investors are typically exempt from this requirement for work related to their own rental properties.
 If you are not exempt and do have to file 1099's the IRS deadline for these forms is January 31st.

 Fair Rental Days

 After entering your property’s address and type, you will enter the Fair Rental Days and Personal Use Days.
 The IRS uses these values to determine whether or not the property was used as a home, and subsequently whether or not your expenses are tax deductible.
 Generally, the property is considered a home if your personal use is in excess of 14 days, or 10% of the total days rented to others at fair price.
 Even if the property is not considered a home, note that expenses related to Personal Use Days can not be deducted.

 Fair Rental Days refers to the number of days that the unit was actually rented out- rather than the total time it was available to be rented.

 Qualified Joint Venture